Does the series have a title?

 Who’s making it?

 We’re in very good hands: running the show for Lucasfilm are Dave Filoni and Jon Favreau, the core driving Forces behind The Mandalorian itself.
 As we know, Filoni (who will pen the series) has been instrumental in the evolution of the fan favourite character since her then-controversial debut in The Clone Wars back in 2008, so this will very much be a passion project for him.
 Revealed to be directing at least one episode of the series is Peter Ramsey.
 If the name isn't familiar, just know that Ramsey co-directed the spectacular 2018 animated epic Into the Spider-Verse and let any concerns melt away.
 We're in good hands here!
-In front of the camera, we only currently know for sure that actor Rosario Dawson will once again be bringing the former Jedi Padawan to life.
+In front of the camera, actor Rosario Dawson will once again be bringing the former Jedi Padawan to life.

 Who will be joining Dawson in the cast?

 Hayden Christensen will be reprising Anakin Skywalker and/or Lord Vader.
 Anakin was Ahsoka's master during the Clone Wars, and she was one of the few people in the galaxy to discover that he became Vader after crossing paths in Star Wars: Rebels.